How to Reduce Fuel Consumption in Boilers

 • Use combustion analyzers

-👉Maintaining proper air-fuel ratio ensures maximum heat release from fuel.
+👉 Maintaining the proper air-fuel ratio ensures maximum heat release from the fuel.

 2. Regular Cleaning of Boiler Tubes